You might have heard the saying, ‘It’s not about the gear but the photographer behind it.’

 #3 Filters to Improve Your Photography

-There are many tools and types of gear that may sound nice and useful but in reality, they’re not much more than money-making machines for certain companies.
+Many tools and types of gear may sound nice and useful, but in reality, they’re not much more than money-making machines for certain companies.
 Filters are not in that category.
-In fact, they are considered to be essential equipment for landscape photography.
+They are considered to be essential equipment for landscape photography.

-You certainly don’t need them for every single shot you take, it’s no hiding the fact that many images can benefit it.
+You certainly don’t need them for every shot you take, but it’s no hiding that many images can benefit it.

 Recommended Reading: Ultimate Guide to Long Exposure Photography